SmithCollegeLibraries/hitchcock/README.md

 Hitchcock is a web application for managing and providing access to locally hosted electronic reserves materials.

 # Setup
 Requires Python 3.5 or later.

-For a local development environment:

 ``` bash
 python3 -m venv venv